-Not to be confused with "Bird Notes", BirdNote is a daily 2-minute podcast that combines rich sounds with engaging stories to illustrate the amazing lives of birds.
+Not to be confused with "Bird Notes", BirdNote is a 2-minute podcast that combines rich sounds with engaging stories, to illustrate the amazing lives of birds.
 The show is hosted by rotating speakers, and the program has a nice mix of themes.
-One episode might explore the maturing voices of Song Sparrows, while another could be about Tweety Bird.
-The podcast is highly popular with birders and publishes a new episode daily.
+For example, one episode discusses the maturing voices of song sparrows, while another episode is about Tweety Bird.
+The podcast is one of the most popular with birders, and has new episodes daily.